 Individuals with wheat hypersensitivity have an unusual immune framework reaction to at least one of the proteins present in wheat.
-Some people have hypersensitive response when they breathe in wheat flour, while in others, eating it may triggers the manifestations.
+Some people have a hypersensitive response when they breathe in wheat flour while eating, which may trigger the manifestations in others.

-Exposure to wheat can prompt breathing difficulties, queasiness, hives, bloated stomach, and an inability to focus.
+Exposure to wheat can prompt breathing difficulties, nausea, hives, a bloated stomach, and an inability to focus.
 In some people, anaphylaxis, a life-threatening allergic response, can occur.

-A wheat hypersensitivity is a standout amongst the most widely recognized youth sustenance hypersensitivities, however it might influence grown-ups too.
-An individual with wheat hypersensitivity has built up a particular immune response to a wheat protein.
+Wheat hypersensitivity is a standout amongst the most widely recognized youth sustenance hypersensitivities.
+However, it might influence grown-ups, too.
+An individual with wheat hypersensitivity has developed a particular immune response to a wheat protein.
 Wheat sensitivity isn’t equivalent to celiac disease.

 A wheat hypersensitivity is an immune framework reaction.
-When the immune framework mistaken an ordinary or good substance with a pathogen and assaults it, this leads to unfavorably susceptible response.
-The immune framework exists to shield us from foreign bodies and pathogens, or things that cause illness.
+When the immune framework mistakes an ordinary or good substance for a pathogen and assaults it, this leads to an unfavourably susceptible response.
+The immune framework protects us from foreign bodies, pathogens or things that cause illness.
 These incorporate microorganisms, infections, and toxic substances.
 Whenever an individual with wheat hypersensitivity eats a protein contained in wheat, their immune framework assaults the protein as though it were a harmful substance, similar to bacteria.
-An allergen is a substance that is innocuous to a great many people, except if they have a sensitivity to it.
+An allergen is an innocuous substance to many people, except if they are sensitive to it.

-An unfavorably susceptible response to wheat incorporates IgE (immunoglobulin) antibodies responding to at least one of the accompanying proteins found in wheat:
+An unfavourably susceptible response to wheat incorporates IgE (immunoglobulin) antibodies responding to at least one of the accompanying proteins found in wheat:

 Some people are sensitive to only one of the proteins in wheat, while others might be oversensitive to two or more.

-A tyke or grown-up with wheat hypersensitivity is probably going to create signs and manifestations within minutes to hours after eating something containing wheat.
+A child or grown-up with wheat hypersensitivity will likely exhibit signs and manifestations within minutes to hours after eating something containing wheat.
 Wheat hypersensitivity indications include:

 - Swelling, tingling or aggravation of the mouth or throat